AnmolMaurya/Shared-Code-Analysis-using-Python-and-ML/README.md

-I will not be uploading the complete project online, due to some privacy and security issues.
+I will not be uploading the complete project online, after the PYCON conference.
-If you want to know more about this project , you can contact me through social networking sites or mail to anmolntgbr@gmail.com
+If you want to know more about this project , you can contact me through social networking sites or mail me to anmolntgbr@gmail.com
-I would love to reply
+I would love to reply.